Postgraduate Diploma in Applied Data Science

 - MBIS624 Data Analytics and Business Intelligence Systems in Organisations

-- DIGI401 Digital Methods or other Digital Humanities 400-level course as approved by the Programme Director
+- DIGI405 Digital Humanities Research Methods* or other Digital Humanities 400-level course as approved by the Programme Director

 - STAT447 Official Statistics